Open Projects

 JavaScript is specified in the ECMAScript language specification.
 It is an evolving language, and is extended by a "proposal" process.
 Each new or improved feature is specified by one proposal.
 Current open proposals include Realms, Pipeline operator, In-Place Resizable and Growable ArrayBuffers, Array find-from-last, Array grouping, and several more.
 As the different proposals vastly differ in effort to implement them, we have topics for projects (project in software engineering), bachelor theses and master theses.
 The task is to fully implement the current state of the proposal in the GraalVM/Graal.js JavaScript engine.

-The Hotspot G1 garbage collector is a regional collector: the Java heap is strictly split into same-sized regions.
-Objects larger than a single region ("humongous regions") are allocated using separate contiguous sets of regions, and are unmovable for performance reasons.
-This poses a few problems, for example:
+The G1 garbage collector is high-performance regional collector in the OpenJDK Hotspot VM: the Java heap is strictly split into same-sized regions.
+Objects larger than a single region ("humongous regions") are allocated using separate contiguous sets of regions, and are mostly unmovable for performance reasons.

-- at the end of such a humongous region there is often a significant amount of space that is effectively wasted and unavailable for allocation.
+This poses a few problems, in particular at the end of such a humongous region there is often a significant amount of space that is effectively wasted and unavailable for allocation (inner fragmentation, explanation, enhancement request).
+The goal of this project would be to lessen the problem by implementing regular object allocation into the tail region of a humongous object.

 Contact: DI Thomas Schatzl (Oracle Java)